Start Here. Start Now.

 If you are selected for Federal Aid verification, there may be additional documentation required.

 Once all requirements are complete, your account will be reviewed for eligibility.
-New aid year offers for the next fall begin in mid-April.
+New aid year offers for the next fall begin in the spring.
 Please continue to monitor your MyAllen email account for notifications from our office.

 Completing the Loan Process